The 21st Century Cures Act: How MA Organizations Should Prepare for Important Changes to ESRD Beneficiary EligibilityAuthor : Strive Health

 MA organization leaders should have a deep understanding of the 21st Century Cures Act and work with their actuarial teams to incorporate appropriate measures into their economic modeling.
 To start, MA plans need to understand their universe of Medicare beneficiaries within their service area and estimate what percentage of those beneficiaries are likely to enroll in their plans.

-Strive developed a proprietary ESRD MA Enrollment Forecasting Tool to determine the number of Medicare fee–for-service ESRD beneficiaries in a given plan’s service area.
-Access our tool to forecast how many incremental ESRD members could potentially join your plan and predict timing of expected membership growth based on your market share and number of patients likely to switch from Medicare fee-for-service to MA.
+The 21st Century Cures Act is having significant implications for MA organizations, especially when it comes to financial risk from ESRD beneficiaries.
+To help MA leaders navigate these changes, Strive created an ESRD MA Enrollment Forecasting Tool to determine the number of Medicare fee-for-service ESRD patients in a plan’s service area.
+Use the tool to forecast the number of ESRD beneficiaries who could potentially join your plan and predict timing of expected membership growth based on your market share and number of beneficiaries likely to switch from Medicare fee–for–service to MA.

 Engage in value-based contracts with local kidney care providers to manage ESRD risk.